MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 1. Copy the URL for azure-banner.jpg to the clipboard again and paste it into your browser's address bar.
 Confirm that the image can't be downloaded this time.

-	> The screen shot below was taken in Microsoft Edge.
-The exact output will vary from browser to browser, and Chrome will probably say "This XML file does not appear to have any style information associated with it."
+	> The exact output will vary from browser to browser.
+Some will display an error message in XML.

     ![404 error](Images/404-error.png)